7 Iron Rich Drinks to Boost Your Hemoglobin

 Therefore, a doctor will usually prescribe iron supplements or elemental iron to treat anaemia.
 However, you can still increase your iron levels through food and beverage intake.

 It will help acquire an appropriate diagnosis and treatment.
 But, it is best to consume iron-rich foods and drinks for those who are borderline anaemic or those who are not anaemic.
-It is a preventive measure to avoid the possibility of anaemia or iron deficiency.
+It is a preventive measure to avoid the possibility of anaemia or iron deficiency by consuming an iron rich diet regularly.

 In addition, the consumption of prune is healthy for people with diabetes because it doesn’t lead to a spike in blood sugar.
 It also helps prevent stomach-related issues like constipation.